 Without guidance in the thinking process, your success in finding the truth in any particular issue will be sporadic and limited.
-Below I offer you a framework to help give structure to your method and improve your confidence that the convictions you hold are indeed true.
+Below I offer you a framework to help give structure to your method and therefore increase your confidence that the convictions you hold are indeed true.

-All of these techniques overlap and inter-relate to some degree, but we can still separate them out to get a useful picture of the process in its entirety.
+All of these techniques overlap and inter-relate to some degree, but we can still separate them out and identify them individually to get a useful picture of the process in its entirety.
 This framework is not necessarily exhaustive, and I invite you to comment or ask questions below if you wish.

 - Questioning is the essence of the reasoning process and should be an ongoing habit used continuously at every step of your enquiry.